tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 On 17.10.2024 PTW [announced][fb-extreme-sports] that their shows would air on television, on Extreme Sports Channel.
 The first show to air would be [PTW#1: REVOLUCJA](@/e/ptw/2021-10-09-ptw-1-revolucja.md), set to broadcast on 27.10.2024.

+#### Final Underground, Pawłowski turns heel
+[Underground 25](e/ptw/2024-12-07-ptw-underground-25/) saw two seismic shifts.
+In the opening segment, Pawłowski confirmed that the show would be the final PTW Underground.
+To commemorate this series of events, the tournament would be held, where inaugural PTW Underground Champion would be crowned.
+In the main event, featuring [Puncher](@/w/puncher.md) defending his [PTW Championship](@/c/ptw-championship] against [Spartan](@/w/spartan.md), Pawłowski shocked the world, laying Spartan out with the chair, which allowed Puncher to retain - thus turning heel for the first time since his [DDW](@/o/ddw.md) run.
+Ever since, Pawłowski dropped the gracious persona and heavily increased his social media presence, going into arguments with every "hater", calling them "basement-dwellers" (piwniczaki).

 ## Polish wrestling scene

 PTW's initial roster was built from wrestlers previously appearing in [MZW](@/o/mzw.md), [KPW](@/o/kpw.md), [MCW](@/o/mcw.md) or [PpW](@/o/ppw.md), however PTW itself is known for its lack of interaction with other federations in Poland.